Have you ever searched for an online marketing agency with experience in digital marketing for financial advisors, RIAs and wealth managers?

 (Yes, I know I spelled “Advisers” incorrectly in the above headline.
 Blame search engine users: people search and misspell when they search, and I want to capture that traffic!
 Now, back to our regularly-scheduled article.)

-Now, back to our regular action.
+Now, back to our regularly scheduled post.

 Stand Out from the Pack

 Step 1 is not doing what everyone else is doing.

 Most wealth manager and financial advisor websites all pretty much do the very same thing.
 I actually did a survey of 43 wealth manager websites in the “Tri-Valley”*, measuring technical SEO as well as presentation and engagement.
 The median rating of these websites was a 46 out of 100, leaving a lot of room for improvement.*

 - Wasted web real estate.
 Over 95% had giant, pretty-but-ineffectual photographs on their home pages.
 Presumably, these photos are meant to inspire or calm their visitors.
 In fact, this is a faceless waste of valuable “above-the-fold” web real estate.